-The Library Science program is a graduate program that awards a Master's of Library Science degree upon completion.
-Using a combination of off-campus teaching methodologies, the Library Science program mission is to make a positive impact on K-12 students and public library patrons by providing the State of North Carolina with appropriately educated school and public librarians who take leadership roles in the state, nation, and world.
-High-quality faculty, who create authentic learning experiences that blend theory with practice and consistently engage in relevant research, creative, and service activities, help to accomplish this mission.
-The Library Science program shares a commitment with the Reich College of Education to promote program excellence, communities of learning, and ethical and professional dispositions.
+Using a combination of synchronous and asynchronous online teaching methodologies, the Appalachian State University Library Science program’s mission is to make a positive impact on K-12 students and public library patrons by providing the Southeast region with appropriately educated school and public librarians who take leadership roles in the state, nation, and world.
+To this end, faculty create authentic learning experiences that blend theory with practice and consistently engage in relevant research, creative pedagogy, and service activities.
+The Library Science program shares a commitment with the Reich College of Education to create transformative educational experiences through the development of collaborative relationships and inclusive excellence.

 Goals and Objectives